Pmacdon15/nextphisher/README.md

 ## Links

 ### Client Side
-- notGoogle(pishing) User data will be stored when entered on this page
+- notGoogle(pishing) User data will be stored when entered on this page.
 ```HTML
 http://"Your backend Ip here":"Your backend Ip here"/notGoogle
 ```
 (Remove "")

-- decoy(User interaction) Admin can send custom alerts to clients on this site
+- decoy(User interaction) Admin can send custom alerts to clients on this site.
 ```HTML
 http://"Your backend Ip here":"Your backend Ip here"/decoy
 ```